 What does the interview process entail?

-The interview is a 30 minute, virtual, process that will allow you to demonstrate your strengths in a variety of context.
-The individual interview will allow you to talk one-on-one with a Residential Education Staff.
-Unlike past processes, this year we will not be having a group process.
+The interview is 30 minutes.
+This process that will allow you to demonstrate your strengths in a variety of contexts.
+The individual interview will allow you to talk one-on-one with a Residential Education Staff and a Resident Assistant.
 In addition, you’ll have the chance to learn more about the Resident Assistant experience, with time set aside for questions you may have for us.

 If I will not be available during the stated interview times should I apply?